makerthon-2025/.github/profile/README.md

-# 🛡️ AI Chatbot & CRM Tagging for Insurance
+# 🛡️ AI Chatbot News Buddy

 ## 📌 Overview

-This project is an **AI assistant platform for both end-users and internal teams** at a local insurance company.
+This project is an AI-powered news reading assistant designed for both end-users and internal editorial teams of a digital news platform.

-- For **customers**, it acts as a **conversational recommendation assistant**, helping them find the most suitable VHIS insurance plans based on personal needs.
+- For readers, it serves as a conversational news assistant, helping users discover and engage with personalized news articles based on their interests, reading history, and real-time queries.

-- For **internal marketing teams**, it builds a **CRM tagging pipeline** to classify user intents and enable behavioral analytics for future campaign retargeting.
+- For editorial and content teams, it powers a semantic tagging and user intent classification pipeline, enabling better content curation, audience segmentation, and data-driven content strategies.

-The chatbot leverages both **Google Gemini** for natural conversation and **a custom-trained local semantic similarity model** to ensure personalized and relevant plan suggestions.
+The chatbot integrates Google Gemini for natural language conversations and a custom fine-tuned semantic similarity model to ensure that article recommendations are context-aware, timely, and tailored to each reader’s preferences.

 ---